Unified Capacity Limit of Non-coherent Wideband Fading Channels: Conclusions

 \section{Conclusions}

-In this paper we have unified the study of peaky and non-peaky signaling in non-coherent wideband fading channels where energy rather than spectrum is the limiting resource.
+In this paper we have unified the study of the rate approximations to $C^\infty$ for peaky and non-peaky signaling in non-coherent wideband fading channels where energy rather than spectrum is the limiting resource.
 We have generalized the critical bandwidth analysis \cite{journals/twc/LozanoP12} to families of signaling schemes with varying bandwidth $B$ and transmission duty-cycle $\delta{\in}(0,1]$ to allow arbitrary levels of signal peakiness.
 We introduce the metric of bandwidth occupancy to measure the average bandwidth usage over time and define it as $\delta B$, the product between the bandwidth and the fraction of time it is in use.
-Our main result shows the existence of a fundamental limit on the bandwidth occupancy in non-coherent channels for any level of frequency and time peakiness of the signal.
+Our main result shows the existence of a fundamental limit on the bandwidth occupancy in non-coherent channels for any level of signal peakiness.
 For all signaling schemes with the same bandwidth occupancy, as the bandwidth occupancy approaches its critical value $(\delta B)_\mathrm{crit}$, rates converge with the same asymptotic behavior to the same almost-linear in power value (measured in nats/s)

 where $T_c$ is the coherence time and $B_c$ is the coherence bandwidth.
 The rates decrease to zero as the bandwidth occupancy goes to infinity.
 Moreover, we provide upper and lower bounds to this critical value.
 The bounds have the same growth with $B_cT_c$ and $\frac{P}{N_0}$, and they only differ on a constant term.